Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 Hotels that Are Instagram-Worthy

-137 Pillars Suites and Residences is a 5-star luxury hotel in the heart of Sukhumvit Thonglor.
+137 Pillars Suites and Residences is a five-star luxury hotel in the heart of Sukhumvit Thonglor.

 Its rooms are a blend of traditional Thai design and modern elegance, and the rooftop infinity pool views here are simply hypnotizing.